KirillosTY/Course-Overview-System/Documentation/Architecture.md

 ## User Interface

-The UI has 2 main scenes:
+The UI has 2 main classes:

 1. Main UI

 2. Overview of all tasks and courses

-4 lesser scenes:
+4 "lesser" classes:

 1. create or Edit Course
 2. create or Edit Task